Zillertal Alps High Routes Guided Walking Holiday

 There is a good variety of shops, including several supermarkets, bakeries, a chemist and local crafts.
 There is a full programme of summer events in the town, including concerts, dances and folklore events organised by the Mayrhofen Tourist Office.
 Sports Facilities include indoor and outdoor swimming pools, mini golf, tennis courts, ten-pin bowling, cycle hire and riding stables.

-If you book a ‘with flight’ holiday with us, we automatically include transfers between the Airport and the Hotel.
-The coach transfer to Mayrhofen takes 2½ hours.
+If you choose this option we automatically include return transfers between the airport and the hotel.
+The coach transfer takes approx 1 hours 15 minutes to the Hotel Waldheim.

 Dates & Prices